Skip to main content

 02

-Divide profit by cost price.
-This shows how much was added relative to cost.
+Divide profit by cost price and multiply by 100.
+Markup answers how much you added above cost.

 03